twlab/smaht-web/src/pages/overview/index.md

 <u>Key outcomes of the SMaHT Network include:</u>

-* A catalog of somatic variants in select tissues from diverse human donors
+* A catalog of somatic variants in select tissues from many adult donors
 * Innovative sequencing tools and analysis methods that optimize variant detection
 * A SMaHT data workbench that seamlessly integrates with current tools to study DNA sequences, like genome browsers, and combines analysis of somatic variation with the current human eference genome
 * Fundamentally new ways of understanding the contribution of somatic variation to human biology.